Sheffield United F.C.

-The club was formed as an offshoot of Sheffield United Cricket Club in 1889.
-Following strong performances in the Midland League and Northern League, they were invited to become founder members of the Football League Second Division in 1892.
-They won promotion to the First Division at the end of the 1892–93 season and went on to be crowned English football champions in 1897–98.
+Sheffield United was formed as an offshoot of Sheffield United Cricket Club in 1889.
+Following strong performances in the Midland League and Northern League, they were invited to become a founding member of the Football League Second Division in 1892.
+They won promotion to the First Division at the end of the 1892–93 season, the first team to do so, and went on to be crowned English football champions in 1897–98.
 United went on to win the FA Cup on four occasions: 1899, 1902, 1915 and 1925; and were beaten finalists in 1901.
 They spent 41 years in the top-flight before being relegated in 1934.
 United finished as FA Cup runners-up in 1936 and were promoted as runners-up of the Second Division in 1938–39.

 United won the Second Division title in 1952–53, following relegation in 1949.
 They spent the next three decades between the First and Second Divisions, winning promotions in 1960–61 and 1970–71 after relegations in 1956 and 1968.
 However, a slow decline saw the club drop to the fourth tier by 1982, though they would win an immediate promotion as Fourth Division champions in 1981–82; this achievement meant that Sheffield United are one of only five sides to have won all four professional divisions of English football.
 Promoted in 1983–84, they recovered from relegation in 1988 to win consecutive promotions into the top-flight at the end of the 1989–90 campaign.